 Managed WP generally costs more than regular shared hosting.
 You are looking at three-to-five times higher monthly fees, and that is per site.
 Most shared plans can host several websites simultaneously without additional costs.

-It seems a little steep – after all, are the differences really worth the additional cost?
+Does it seem a little steep – after all, are the differences really worth the additional cost?

 The answer to that question depends on what you want out of your site.
 If you are running a blog that gets a few hundred hits a month, then no, managed WP hosting is not going to be the right solution for you.